-Enable a road diet on Court Street from Minot Avenue to Lewiston, divert commuter traffic to Route 4.
+Enable a road diet on Court Street from Minot Avenue to Lewiston, encouraging commuter traffic to utilize Route 4 and the Veteran's Bridge.

 Encourage a safe, vibrant downtown road network that accommodates all users.

 Establish Elm Street as a primary route from Main Street and the downtown neighborhoods to Minot Ave, developing an attractive, well-designed streetscape: